-41. Annual report, forward plans and non-NHS work .27 42.
-Presentation of the annual accounts and reports to the governors and members .28 43.
-Instruments, Head Office and Indemnity .29 44.
+41. Annual report, forward plans and non-NHS work 42.
+Presentation of the annual accounts and reports to the governor s and members 31 43.
+Instruments, Head Office and Indemnity 31 44.
 Amendment of the constitution 45.
-Mergers etc. and significant transactions .31 Annex 1 - The Public Constituencies .
-33 Annex 2 - The Staff Constituency .35 Annex 3 - Composition of council of governors Annex 4 - The model election rules Annex 5 - Additional provisions - council of governors Annex 7 - Standing orders for the practice and procedure of the council of governors 108 Annex 8 - Standing orders for the practice and procedure of the board of directors 123 Annex 9 - Further Provisions 149
+Mergers etc. and significant transactions 33 Annex 1 - The Public Constituencies 35 Annex 2 - The Staff Constituency 38 Annex 3 - Composition of council of governors Annex 4 - The model election rules Annex 5 - Additional provisions - council of governors 99 Annex 6 - Additional provisions - board of directors 103 governors Annex 8 - Standing orders for the practice and procedure of the boa directors Annex 9 - Further Provisions 151